debvasconcellos/debvasconcellos/README.md

 Hi there! 👋
 I’m Débora (or Debs), a social scientist turned data analyst.
+I'm from Recife, Brazil.
 I’m passionate about all things nerdy, from books and series to video games, board games, manga, and anime.

 About Me:
 🎓 Background: I hold a degree in Sociology.